LoganDSPrice/teachersmanual-test/office-hours.md

 # Office Hours

 One-on-one conversations during office hours are a crucial element of learning.
+Our goal should be to utilize this time for [Mastery Learning](https://en.wikipedia.org/wiki/Mastery_learning).

 ## Setup your calendar